puppetlabs/puppet-lint/README.md

 ## Options

-See `puppet-lint --help` for a full list of command line options and checks.
+See `puppetlabs-lint --help` for a full list of command line options and checks.

 ## Checks